ainsleyc/jsonresume-theme-onepage/README.md

 ]
 ```

-See sample resume.json for more details.
+See included resume.json for more details.